-- 3.1.1 The SMR2Q trolley is designed to be combined with the SEQ hoist and it should not be combined with any other hoist model.
-Follow and complete all pre-operational procedures provided with the SEQ Owner's Manual in conjunction with all information provided in this section for mounting, and electrical connections. - 3.1.2 Never attempt to hook mount a hoist directly to the Suspension Shaft of trolleys.
-These trolleys are designed to be used with a suspender only and do not have the vertical clearance required for a hook to fit between the Suspension Shaft and trolley beam. - 3.1.3 Preparing SEQ hoists for use with SMR2Q trolley.
+- 3.1.1 When the MR2Q trolley is combined with a hoist, follow, and complete all pre-operational procedures provided with the hoist in conjunction with all information provided in this section for mounting, and electrical connections. - 3.1.2 In addition to the information and procedures provided in this section for the MR2Q trolley, there are specific details for using EQ hoists with MR2Q trolleys.
+Special mounting and wiring considerations must be taken if the trolley is used with a hoist other than an EQ model. - 3.1.3 Never attempt to hook mount a hoist directly to the Suspension Shaft on trolleys.
+These trolleys are designed to be used with a suspender only and do not have the vertical clearance required for a hook to fit between the Suspension Shaft and trolley beam. - 3.1.4 Preparing EQ hoists for use with MR2Q trolley.